Arven Pharmaceuticals: Inhaler

 Arven was the first Turkish pharmaceutical company to develop a medical device and corresponding anti-asthmatic product as a dry powder inhaler (DPI) complies with international guidelines and regulations including WHO, ICH, FDA and EMA.
 The company has new R&D projects on other inhalable molecules on the pipeline.

 Salmeterol with fluticasone propionate combined doses are manufactured as 50 mcg-500 mcg, 50 mcg-250 mcg and 50-100 mcg inhalation powder forms.
 Development of Cyplos Arvohaler products were started in 2006, authorization step in Turkey was completed in 2011 and the products were launched in 2012 to the Turkish market.

-Product development first started with design and development of a plastic inhalation device (Arvohaler) in 2006 with a 100% percent of domestic capital in Turkey.
-Whole research and design studies were conducted internally by a team of people from R&D, IP and other related departments of Arven.
+Product development started with design and development of a plastic inhalation device (Arvohaler) in 2006 with a 100% percent of domestic capital in Turkey.
+While research and design studies were conducted internally by a team of people from R&D, IP and other related departments of Arven.
 Development stages were completed together with a local mold and device manufacturer having a clean room in Turkey.

 After the development stage today Arvohaler is a worldwide patented multi-unit dose dry powder inhalation (DPI) device developed by Arven.
 The device itself is protected in Turkey, EU, US and many other countries globally with a number of patent families.

-Arvohaler consists of 18 components including 16 plastic parts and 2 stainless steel springs.
+Arvohaler consists of 18 components, including 16 plastic parts and 2 stainless-steel springs.
 Whole material selections and documentation of the development stages were performed according to international guidelines and regulations including WHO, ICH, FDA and EMA.

-As a whole product; Cyplos Arvohaler is manufactured in DPI Production Unit located in Arven’s GMP approved production facilities in clean room conditions.
+As a whole product; Cyplos Arvohaler is manufactured in DPI Production Unit located in Arven's GMP approved production facilities in clean room conditions.
 Production consists of subsequent stages.